vsantos/budget-tracker-api-v2/README.md

 # budget-tracker-api-v2

-An updated version of budget-tracker-api for studying purposes
+A version of [budget-tracker-api](https://github.com/vsantos/budget-tracker-api) with steroids, for studying purposes.

+# Development

+Refer to the official documentation for further comprehension: https://budget-tracker.vsantos.cc/